byronwall/data-viz/README.md

 - Create a `3D scatter plot` that shows a 3D scatter plot of the data - allow for interactive pan + zoom
 - Need a color legend type that can be rendered
 - Need a Markdown text type that can be rendered
-- Need a data summary type that can be rendered

 ### Packaging and usages